-There is another question that speaks in favor of the version of the lack of a Russian footprint in the Donbass.
-The republics were proclaimed on April 6-7, and Strelkov’s detachment arrived in Slavyansk only on April 12th.
-Two days after the announcement of the creation of the people's army of the DPR!
-And the squad is interesting.
-Of the 52 people (six arrived later), there were only 9 Russians.
-The remaining citizens of Ukraine.
-Approximately 30% had combat experience (according to Strelkov himself).
+There is one more question that speaks in favor of the version of the absence of a Russian trace in the Donbas.
+The republics were proclaimed on April 6-7, and Strelkov's detachment arrived in Slavyansk only on April 12.
+Two days after the announcement of the creation of the DPR People's Army!
+And the composition of the squad is interesting.
+Out of 52 people (six arrived later) there were only 9 Russians.
+The rest were citizens of Ukraine.
+About 30% had combat experience (according to Strelkov himself).

 By the way, for some reason everyone forgot about the age of Strelkov’s “special forces”.
 And there are also interesting facts.
 The youngest fighter of the detachment Igor Strelkov was ...
 16-year-old Kiev resident with the call sign "Vandal", but the most experienced was "Grandfather".
 The Cossack, who went through the war in Transnistria and the Caucasus, is only 74 years old.

 It seems to me that the ideologists of the coup in the Donbass did not take into account the mentality of the people.
 The mining region, miners as workers, have a special character warehouse.
 The constant risk when working underground, the constant presence inside a fairly separate group of people, forms a person's special relationship with these people.
 As in the crew of a ship, a tank crew or in a unit of paratroopers.
 There is no principle of "every man for himself."
 Everyone lives and everyone dies in the event of an accident.